-Parents/carers, class teachers, support staff, and the learners themselves will be the first to notice a difficulty with learning.
-At Scole CE Primary Academy, we ensure that identification and assessment of educational needs directly involves the learner, their parents/carer and their teacher.
+Parents/carers, class teachers, support staff and the children themselves will be the first to notice a difficulty with learning.
+At Scole CE Primary Academy, we ensure that identification and assessment of educational needs directly involves the children, their parents/carer and their teacher.
 The special educational needs co-ordinator (SENDCo) will also assist with the identification of barriers to learning, using a variety of assessment methods and tools, for a range of learning barriers.

 If your child has an Education, Health and Care Plan, this will specify the support needed for your child and this will be reviewed at least annually, to ensure that the plan is still appropriate for your child and to make any changes.

-For all other children with an identified additional need, named within our SEND register or not, the type of support given to your child will be reviewed at least termly, by the class teacher, head teacher, SEND higher level teaching assistant (HLTA) and SENDCo and you will have the opportunity to discuss this at termly meetings with the class teacher.
+For all other children with an identified additional need, named within our SEND record or not, the type of support given to your child will be reviewed at least termly, by the class teacher, head teacher, SEND higher level teaching assistant (HLTA) and SENDCo and you will have the opportunity to discuss this at termly meetings with the class teacher.

-A variety of resources will be available and your child will be involved in making decisions around adjustment.
+A variety of resources will be available and your child will be involved in making decisions around the adaption.
 Both the teacher and teaching assistant will provide support in groups or individually within the classroom.

-Individual strategies for SEND pupils are planned and reviewed at least termly, these will apply to activities all around school as well as in the classroom and throughout the school day, not just in class teaching times.
+Individual strategies for children with SEND are planned and reviewed at least termly, these will apply to activities all around school as well as in the classroom and throughout the school day, not just in class teaching times.